Memmy-App/memmy/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 ### Test Plan

-> Please documemnt the steps required to test your PR
+> Please document the steps required to test your PR